gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 and the model.
 To this end, we use Intel SGX enclaves to isolate PyTorch's execution to protect data confidentiality and integrity, and to provide a cryptographic proof that the program is correctly initialized and running on legitimate hardware with the latest patches.
-We also use Graphene to simplify the task of porting PyTorch to SGX, without any changes to the ML application and scripts.
+We also use Gramine to simplify the task of porting PyTorch to SGX, without any changes to the ML application and scripts.

 .. image:: ./img/workflow.svg
    :target: ./img/workflow.svg
-   :alt: Figure: Complete workflow of PyTorch with Graphene
+   :alt: Figure: Complete workflow of PyTorch with Gramine

-In this tutorial, we will show the complete workflow for PyTorch running inside an SGX enclave using Graphene and its features of Secret Provisioning and Protected Files.
+In this tutorial, we will show the complete workflow for PyTorch running inside an SGX enclave using Gramine and its features of Secret Provisioning and Protected Files.
 We rely on the new ECDSA/DCAP remote attestation scheme developed by Intel for untrusted cloud environments.